opensearch-project/ml-commons/docs/tutorials/conversational_search/conversational_search_with_Cohere_Command.md

 }
 ```

-`escape` function added as default function in 2.12, so you use it in `post_process_function` directly.
+The `escape` function was added as a default function in 2.12, so you can use it in  the `post_process_function` directly:

 ```
 "post_process_function": "    \n    def name = 'response';\n    def result = params.text;\n    def json = '{ \"name\": \"' + name + '\",' +\n                 '\"dataAsMap\": { \"completion\":  \"' + escape(result) +\n               '\"}}';\n    return json;"
 ```

-Copy the connector id from response, will use it to create model
+Note the connector ID; you will use it to create the model.

-2. Create model
+2. Create model:
 ```
 POST /_plugins/_ml/models/_register?deploy=true
 {